 If I am approved, how soon until we can close on the property tax payment plan and have our taxes paid?

-Propel Tax can close your plan within 1 or 2 days of your initial application.
+Propel Tax can close your plan within 4 to 7 days of your initial application.
 On homestead properties, we are legally required to wait 3 days after your closing to pay your taxes.
 In total, we can pay your taxes in as little as 4 days after your initial call.

 After I close, can I access my account information online?